The topology of closed manifolds with quasi-constant sectional curvature: Proof of Theorem

-Moreover $\mathcal H(S)$ and $F$ have the same normal vector field $\psi$ at the points of $S$.
-Eventually $S$ determines a spherical cap $\mathcal H^+(S)$ lying on $\mathcal H(S)$ such that its union with $F$ along $S$ is smooth. \end{proof} \begin{remark} Observe that when $H(S)\leq 0$ the normal geodesics in the direction $\pm \psi$ diverge.
+\begin{remark} We have results of similar nature when $H(S) \leq 0$.
+The focal locus of $F$ is empty as the focal map is only defined when $\left|\frac{\kappa}{H(S)+\kappa}\right| <1$.
+Further, the normal geodesics in the direction $\pm \psi$ diverge.
 Nevertheless there exists a totally umbilical embedded $n$-plane of constant negative intrinsic curvature $H(S)$ which plays this time the role of the round sphere $\mathcal H(S)$.
 However, now the cap $\mathcal H^+(S)$ is unbounded.
 These are called {\em equidistant planes} (or hypersurfaces) and were first considered in \cite{CR1}.
 In fact they are the locus of points at a given distance $r$ from a hyperbolic hyperplane of $\mathbb H^{n+1}_{\kappa}$, or a horosphere respectively.
 For instance, when $H(S)=0$, $\mathcal H(S)$ is a horosphere centered at the point at infinity where all normal geodesics to $S$ abut.
 Further, when $H(S) <0$ we have an equidistant plane for the distance $r= {\rm arcosh}\left(\frac{1}{\sqrt{|H(S)|}}\right)$. \end{remark}

-We restrict ourselves from now on to the case when $H(S)>0$.
-We consider now $\widehat{N_i(\varepsilon)}$ be the manifold obtained from $N_i(\varepsilon)$ by adding to each boundary component $S$ the corresponding cap $\mathcal H^+(S)$.
-This gives only a $\mathcal C^1$-metric on the union, but an arbitrarily small perturbation by an infinitely flat function along a small collar of the boundary will make it smooth.
-Recall that an infinitely flat function is a smooth real function which vanishes on $(-\infty, 0]$ and equals $1$ on $[\delta, \infty)$.

-A neighborhood of $S$ in $N_i(\varepsilon)$ is a collar $F$, and by choosing $\varepsilon$ small enough we can insure that the width $w$ of the collar can be made arbitrarily small.

-Before to proceed we need now to introduce another metric invariant of a Riemannian manifold.
-Recall from \cite{Nik} that the {\em pointwise anisotropy} of the metric is the quantity: